Tinkerforge/doc/en/source/Tutorials/Tutorial_RED_Brick/Tutorial.rst

 The following tutorial will demonstrate how to develop software with the :ref:`RED Brick <red_brick>` together with :ref:`Bricks <primer_bricks>` and :ref:`Bricklets <primer_bricklets>`.
-A full step by step tutorial that shows how Bricks, Bricklets and Extensions are used can be found in the :ref:`first steps tutorial <tutorial_first_steps>`.
+A full step-by-step tutorial that shows how Bricks, Bricklets and Extensions are used is also available:
+:ref:`first steps tutorial <tutorial_first_steps>`.

 The RED Brick is the brain of the Tinkerforge building block system.